Free Kitchen Hacks eBook

 Brownie Bites Tips and Tricks

-That means we want to start by combining the butter and the sugar together until they are integrated.
+With a one-bowl batter, we have to strategically combine things to get that best result.
+Start by combining the butter and the sugar with a hand mixer until they are integrated.

 Adding granulated sugar to a mixing bowl with softened butter.